KalebKE/ME7Tuner/README.md

 ME7Tuner is software that provides tools to help calibrate the MAF, primary fueling and torque/load requests.
 It is somewhat specific to an ME7 M-box ECU.

+There are vast number of binary formats for ME7.
+TunerPro is equipped to handle most of them and supports MSB<->LSB, and other complex definitions, but ME7Tuner is not.
+ME7Tuner is designed to work with a specific binary format, specifically the B5 S4 2.7T M-box.
+If you have a different binary format, there is a possibility that ME7Tuner will not work.

+I have no intention of modifying ME7Tuner to work with other binary formats, but you can certainly do so yourself.

+See the example binary format and xdf in the `example` directory to see the supported binary format.

 <img src="/documentation/images/me7Tuner.png" width="800">

 # Warning